MohammedMars/movies-browser-web/README.md

 ### 2. Prepare the Project

-npm install
+a. npm install
-npm run build
+b. npm run build
-npm run start
+c. npm run start

 ### 3. Browse the application on http://localhost:3000